MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

 ## Part 2: Use a specialized language analysis tool

-While a large language model that's trained for general generative AI workloads can often do a great job of text analysis, sometimes a more specialized tool can be used by an agent to get more predictable results.
+While a language model that's trained for general generative AI workloads can often do a great job of text analysis, sometimes a more specialized tool can be used by an agent to get more predictable results.

-The Azure Language service provides purpose-built analyzers that use statistical techniques to return structured, deterministic results — ideal for consistent output in automated pipelines.
+The **Azure Language in Foundry Tools** provides purpose-built analyzers that use statistical techniques to return structured, deterministic results — ideal for consistent output in automated pipelines.

-1. Make sure you are still in the **new** Foundry portal.
-In the *new* Foundry portal, navigate to the menu at the top of the screen and select **Build**.
+1. In the *new* Foundry portal, navigate to the menu at the top of the screen and select **Build**.

-2. On the *Build* page, navigate to the menu on the left-side of the screen (you may need to expand it by clicking on the expand icon at the bottom of the menu to see all the options).
+2. On the *Build* page, navigate to the menu on the left-side of the screen (you may need to expand it by clicking on the expand icon at the bottom of the menu).
 From the left-side menu, select **Models**.
 Then, at the top of the *Models* page, select **AI Services**.

     ![Screenshot of the Language features listed on the new Foundry models page.](./media/foundry-ai-services.png)